iarxm/csim-man/index.md

 therefore each athlete can address elements which are a priority to them.

 The construct scoring app to be used currently exists as a public spreadsheet
-    and will be shared ahead of each games constructing.
+    and will be shared ahead of each games construct.
 It will provide both live scoring and draw updates.

 The following suggestions will aid as first steps towards success.